sunnivin/lesson-modular-type-along/_episodes/03-exercise.md

     )
 ```

-- Run the modified `imporvement.py` script.
+- Run the modified `improvement.py` script.

-- Stage and commit the changes in `imporvement.py`.
+- Stage and commit the changes in `improvement.py`.

 - Display your GitHub history and reflect around the comments you have written in  your log.
 Can you follow the ideas of your development in the history log?

-### **Step G**: pros and cons for module based code development
-**We do this step together on the main screen (in the main room)**

-Do we still agree on the initial points we wrote in the [HackMD](https://hackmd.io/GjKgLZ5jRYGPAbuPkCfGtw)?

-#### Further improvements (we will see this tomorrow)
-- Are there some obvious features we have not (yet) done in the file `imporvements.py`?
-- If you are the supervisor of the student:  how would you suggest the student to perform the incremental imporvements?
-(Sneak-peak of the subject of tomorrow which is **code reviews**).